-South Lytchett Manor is surrounded by some of England’s finest nature locations and wildlife- waiting to be enjoyed by all ages across the winter months.
+South Lytchett Manor is surrounded by some of England’s finest nature locations and wildlife- waiting to be enjoyed by all ages during an autumn or winter holiday.
 Many visitors of our campsite in Dorset come to enjoy the wildlife at this quieter time of year.

 Check out some photos below that were shared to instagram by visitors:

 The Blue Pool in Furzebrook is a place of peace and tranquillity.
 Very fine clay suspended in the water diffracts light in different ways, producing a spectrum of colour sometimes green sometimes turquoise.
 The pool is surrounded by 25 acres of woodland, interlaced with sandy paths inhabited by deer, rabbits, badgers, foxes, green sand lizards and a multitude of Dragonflies/Damselflies.

 There are clearly marked walking routes for the disabled or those with pushchairs and many idealistic bench placements for the perfect picnic or photo opportunity.
 Additionally there are tea rooms on site, as well as a museum!

 Will you be lucky enough to spot the elusive Dartford Warbler?

 Situated on the world renowned Jurrasic Coast, Charmouth Heritage Coast Centre provides overwhelming insight into the past with its magnificent display of local fossil finds and marine and coastal wildlife.